 The foods that we eat have a huge impact on our health in general.
-Your diet can be responsible for your weight, your energy levels and your mood - to mention just a few!
+Your diet can be responsible for your weight, your energy levels and your mood - to mention just a few important things!
 The food that you eat will also have an impact on the density and strength of your bones.
-Therefore it is important to eat a diet that is bursting with foods that will promote optimum bone health, and also to avoid foods that are going to cause harm to the bones.
+Therefore, it is important to eat a diet that is bursting with foods that will promote the optimum health of your bones, and also to avoid foods that are going to cause harm to the bones.

 Consuming excessive amounts of protein can cause calcium to be taken away from the bones, leading to an increased risk of injury as well as a higher chance of lower bone density.
 Protein that comes from animal sources is the biggest concern here due to the high levels of protein it contains.
 It is possible to consume an adequate amount of protein on a plant-based diet without risking the health of your bones.

 High levels of sodium in the body can cause your body to lose calcium, thereby leading to bone loss.
 Salty snacks are one of the most common reasons that a person will have higher than recommended levels of sodium in the body.
 However, adding salt to meals is also a problem.
 Cutting back on the amount of salty snacks you consume, and trying not to add salt to your meals, will help you to avoid this problem.

 It is also worth always reading the labels on your food to ensure that each product does not contain too much sodium.
 Low-salt options are generally available for most things - so seek them out!